essaemiaaut[.]com redirect removal instructions

 What is essaemiaaut[.]com?

-Similar to newsredirect.net, giantttraffic.com, ewaglongoo.com and thousands of others, essaemiaaut[.]com is a rogue website.
-It operates by presenting visitors with unreliable content and/or redirects them to other untrustworthy pages.
-Most users enter such sites unintentionally, they get redirected by intrusive adverts or by PUAs (Potentially Unwanted Applications), already infiltrated into the system.
-It must be emphasized that these apps do not need explicit user permission to be installed onto their devices.
-PUAs are designed to generate redirects, run intrusive ad campaigns and record browsing-related information.
+Similar to newsredirect.net, giantttraffic.com, ewaglongoo.com, and thousands of others, essaemiaaut[.]com is a rogue website.
+It operates by presenting dubious content and/or redirects visitors to other untrustworthy web pages.
+Most users enter these sites unintentionally when they are redirected by intrusive ads or Potentially Unwanted Applications (PUAs) already infiltrated into the system.
+These apps do not need explicit user permission to be installed onto devices.
+PUAs generate redirects, run intrusive ad campaigns, and record browsing-related information.

-Once accessed, the first thing essaemiaaut[.]com does is check visitors' IP addresses in order to learn their geolocations.
-The latter is key to determining the site's further course of action.
-Depending on their geolocation, users either get redirected elsewhere and/or are presented with highly questionable content.
-This webpage also uses browser notifications, the consent option to which it hides beneath clickbait ("Please click on the ALLOW to stream").
-If tricked into consenting to these notifications, this allows essaemiaaut[.]com to begin running intrusive ad campaigns.
-Advertisements of this kind (e.g. pop-ups, banners, coupons, surveys, etc.) are more than a nuisance, they are also deemed to be a risk to system health and user safety.
+Once accessed, essaemiaaut[.]com first checks visitors' IP addresses to learn their geolocations.
+This is key in determining the site's further course of action.
+Depending on their geolocations, users are redirected elsewhere and/or are presented with highly dubious content.
+This web page also uses browser notifications, the consent option to which it hides beneath 'clickbait' ("Please click the ALLOW to stream").
+If users are tricked into granting consent to these notifications, it allows essaemiaaut[.]com to begin running intrusive ad campaigns.
+Advertisements of this kind (e.g. pop-ups, banners, coupons, surveys, etc.) are more than a nuisance, they are also a risk to system health and user safety.
 When clicked, they redirect to sale-oriented, untrustworthy, compromised, deceptive/scam and malicious websites.
-Some of these ads can be triggered to execute scripts, designed to stealthily download/install PUAs.
+Some ads can be triggered to execute scripts designed to stealthily download/install PUAs.
 As mentioned, unwanted applications force-open similarly harmful pages and can run intrusive ad campaigns.
-They implement various tools to enable third party graphical content; hence, delivering adverts that seriously diminish browsing quality and carry the aforementioned risks.
-However, by far the most heinous ability that PUAs posses is data tracking.
-By monitoring users' browsing activity (URLs visited, search queries typed, etc.) they collect personal information (IP addresses, geolocations and personal details).
-This private data can then be shared with third parties (potentially, cyber criminals), seeking to misuse it for profit.
-Therefore, PUAs can not only cause a variety of browser/system infiltrations and infections, but lead to severe privacy issues, financial losses and identity theft as well.
-To protect device integrity and user safety, it is recommended to remove all dubious applications and browser extensions/plug-ins immediately upon detection.
+They implement various tools to enable third party graphical content to be displayed on any site. hence, delivering ads that significantly diminish the browsing experience and carry the aforementioned risks, however, by far the most dangerous capability that PUAs possess is data tracking.
+By monitoring users' browsing activity (URLs visited, search queries typed, etc.), they collect personal information (IP addresses, geolocations and other details).
+This private data can then be shared with third parties (potentially, cyber criminals) seeking to misuse it for profit.
+Therefore, PUAs can cause browser/system infiltration and infections, and lead to serious privacy issues, financial loss and identity theft.
+To protect device integrity and user safety, remove all dubious applications and browser extensions/plug-ins immediately upon detection.